cloud-copilot/iam-expand/README.md

 iam-expand s3:Get* s3:*Tag*
 ```

-You can pass in all options available through the api as dash seperated flags.
+You can pass in all options available through the api as dash separated flags.

 _Prints all matching actions for s3:Get*Tagging, s3:*Tag*, and ec2:* in alphabetical order with duplicates removed:_
 ```bash